dh-atlas/white-book/Whitebook.md

 * [W3C standards](https://www.w3.org/TR/?status%5B0%5D=standard) for web development.
 * [FAIR Principles for Research Software (FAIR4RS Principles)](https://doi.org/10.15497/RDA00068):
   * “F: Software, and its associated metadata, is easy for both humans and machines to find.
-  * A: Software, and its metadata, is retrievable via standardized protocols.
+  * A: Software, and its metadata, is retrievable via standardised protocols.
   * I: Software interoperates with other software by exchanging data and/or metadata, and/or through interaction via application programming interfaces (APIs), described through standards.
   * R: Software is both usable (can be executed) and reusable (can be understood, modified, built upon, or incorporated into other software).”
 * [The Research Software MetaData Guidelines](https://fair-impact.github.io/RSMD-guidelines/).